ibm-cloud-docs/speech-to-text/language-corpora.md

 Use the `DELETE /v1/customizations/{customization_id}/corpora/{corpus_name}` method to remove an existing corpus from a custom language model.

--   *If the custom model is based on a next-generation model,* the service deletes the corpus from the model.
+-   *If the custom model is based on a large speech model or next-generation model,* the service deletes the corpus from the model.
 -   *If the custom model is based on a previous-generation model,* the service deletes the corpus from the model *and* removes OOV words that are associated with the corpus from the custom model's words resource.
 The service removes an OOV word from a custom model unless
     -   The word was also added by another corpus or by a grammar.
     -   The word was modified in some way with the `POST /v1/customizations/{customization_id}/words` or `PUT /v1/customizations/{customization_id}/words/{word_name}` method.